IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_defense.md

 ---

-Thesis Defenses will be open to NYU Faculty, Staff, and Students from May 7,8, 11, or 12.
+Thesis Defenses will be open to NYU Faculty, Staff, and Students.
 Date, Time, and MAGNET Room to be determined.

 The Thesis Defense Panel is comprised of:
 * One or both IDM Co-Directors